Aria Operations for logs /storage/core partition is 100% on nodes causing cassandra DB failing to start

 3. Ensure you complete the steps for both the current worker nodes to new nodes.

 4. Once the above is completed.
-Join the 2 new nodes to the existing Deployment following the below document
+Join the 2 new nodes to the existing Deployment following this document

 Additional Information